You dream about debt freedom and the thing left to figure out is how to pay off debt. I get it. Dream, line and sinker.

-(A word of warning – paying off your debt can be an empowering experience but it is not a walk in the park.
+(A word of warning – paying off your debt is an empowering experience but it is not a walk in the park.
 A successful debt freedom journey is like a track on the mountain – your head must be right, you must be prepared, know the route and walk that walk.
-This post covers all important points about paying off debt fast and becoming debt-free, but it is not likely to be enough.
-For more help see my book “Never Bet on Red: How to Pay off Debt and Live Debt Free“.
+This post covers all important points about paying off debt and becoming debt-free, but it is not likely to be enough.
+For more help see my book “Never Bet on Red: How to Pay off Debt and Live Debt Free“.)

 Step 1: Pay off debt fast by developing ‘debt busting lust’

-The evening before, between sips of smooth Malbec, my husband cleared his throat and said:
+One evening in late 2009, between sips of smooth Malbec, my husband cleared his throat and said:

 “Darling, we seem to have built a bit of debt.”

 For me, a bit would have been anything up to £5,000.
 A lot would have been around £15,000.
 What my husband said next made me spew my wine and swallow my words.